RubanDeventhiran/varstar/README.md

 ## Installation

 Note that to install Vertica driver, some Lein plugin is needed.
-TODO ask Alex what he used.

 First, install all prerequisites, then